dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 Lessons Learned

-Fuel is Important!
+Fuel is Important\!
 Those Perrys have short legs.
 At this scale oilers and bases become so much more important.
 (Suddenly the lumbering old Protecteur is one of my most valuable /assets.)
 This is especially true at the inefficient convoy speeds I need to travel at in order to get any